TimVNL/Win10-Initial-Setup-Script/README.md

 ## Additions and Tweaks
 As I mentioned before my project is a fork of @Disassembler0 [Win10-Initial-Setup-Script](https://github.com/Disassembler0/Win10-Initial-Setup-Script) with some useful additions and tweaks such as
-- Added create recovery point option (does not restore everything this script removes).
 - Xbox Game Features enabled by default for games such as Forza :)
 - Removed server specific tweaks
 - Keep Office Hub and MS Paint